libregraph/grapi/README.md

 make start-devrunner ARGS='--backends ldap'
 ```

+## Run unit tests

-Unit tests can be run as following:
+The unit tests can be run like this:

 ```
 make test
 ```